lin-tianyu/VISTA3D-Inference-Pipeline/README.md

 To run this inference pipeline, only **⚙️ Requirement** section and **💻 Usage** section are needed.
 The other sections are for detailed information.

 ## 📰 News
+- Update 21/01/2024:
+    1. solve `noisy inference` bug.
+    2. Update `run.sh` script to simplfy usage.
+No need to mess with json files anymore.
 - Update 19/01/2024:
     1. Please focus on `label2onehot.py`, `scripts/inference.json` and `scripts/batch_inference.json` if you want to modify some settings.
 See the Usage section for more details.
     2. The label mapping has been changed to `AbdomenAtlas3.1` version.